-Treat your laboratory experience like the first romantic date with the person with whom you plan to spend the rest of your life.
+Treat your laboratory experience like your first romantic date with the person with whom you plan to spend the rest of your life.
 Pay attention to what you are doing, why you are doing it, the chemistry involved, and not just worry about how soon can I get out of here.!!
 Focus on understanding what and why you are doing the procedures that you are performing and "what did they look like?".
+The instructor like your life partner will expect you to remember every detail.